|

 kami (that which inspires feelings of reverence, gratitude, awe, or terror)

-dana | tana (shelf, ledge, mantle) ❖ (Literally: kami-shelf) ❖ A household shrine placed or hung high on a wall ❖ (See Purification of Place) ❖ kamidana layout
+dana | tana (shelf, ledge, mantle) ❖ (Literally: kami-shelf) ❖ A household shrine placed or hung high on a wall ❖ (See Purification of Place) ❖ kamidana layout this varies depending on available space

 kami (that which inspires feelings of reverence, gratitude, awe, or terror)